Journal Of Chemical

 Accessing the Journal

 The journal is available through the ACS Publications website.
-You can access it via institutional subscriptions (many universities and companies have these), or you can purchase individual articles.
+Because of that, you can access it via institutional subscriptions (many universities and companies have these), or you can purchase individual articles.
 Some datasets are also mirrored on platforms like NIST’s Chemistry WebBook or the Open Science Framework, but the original peer-reviewed version is always in JCED.

 Understanding Article Structure